 The ketogenic diet is a high-fat, low-carb diet that continues to gain popularity as more people recognize its benefits for reaching health and fitness goals.
-You might be wondering, “What is the keto diet all about, and can it work for me?”

-All your questions are about to be answered.
 You can use this page as your comprehensive guide for everything you need to know about the ketogenic diet and how to get started today.

 The purpose of the keto diet is to get your body into ketosis and burn fats instead of carbohydrates for fuel.
 This diet includes high amounts of fat, adequate amounts of protein, and low levels of carbs.